 The Adams family started what was then, Pregnancy Distress, in 1973.
 How could they have imagined that 47 years later, it would have expanded to be such an important resource and staple of the West End Community.
 Thrive offers a wide variety of services and programs for people of all ages and all stages of life, they can grow and Thrive in their community.
 A participant led holistic approach at health and healing, we provide essential needs like food, clothing and safety, family supports, such as; parenting , child care and community resources also support for physical, emotional and spiritual health, whether that is connection to cultural needs, that ability to speak their truth or be authentic for themselves and others * whatever promotes empowerment, whole health and support for a better life and community for those we serve.

 Over the years, the agency has established a significant presence in the inner city.
-We serve many families with diverse needs from our three sites, all located near the intersection of Spence St. and Sargent Ave. in the West End of Winnipeg.
-We operate the Therapy Department, the Resource Centre, and the Childcare Centre.
-We also operate the Thrift Shop, which offers important support to the community by providing volunteer work experience to people of diverse abilities and skills while selling clothing and household goods at very low prices.
+We serve 10,000+ families with diverse needs from our four sites, all located near the intersection of Spence St. and Sargent Ave. in the West End of Winnipeg.
+We operate the Therapy Department, the Resource Centre, the Childcare Centre and the Thrift Shop, which offers important support to the community by providing volunteer work experience to people of diverse abilities and skills.

-Incorporated as a non-profit organization, Thrive is supported through private donations, The United Way, Manitoba Child Daycare, The Dept. of Child and Family Support, and through other community groups, corporations, and foundations.
-The Mennonite Central Committee has provided volunteer staff since 1977.
+Incorporated as a non-profit organization, Thrive is supported through private donations, The United Way, Manitoba Early Learning and Child Care, The Dept. of Child and Family Support, and through other community groups, corporations, and foundations.

 Rhonda Elias-Penner, Executive Director